UIUC-ECE374B/su25/_lectures/Lec18.md

 back-color: fffffa
 card-link: LecLink18
 # subtitle: And a subtitle
-description: Lasting, we'll end the algorithms portion of the course with a discussion on minimum spanning tree algorithms.
-Will be a nice "cool-down" before the next midterm.
+description: Lastly, we'll end the algorithms portion of the course with a discussion on minimum spanning tree algorithms.
 people:
   - sandhya
 layout: lecture